Sunday, June 18, 2023

 “Open the doors!”
 Olivia called, as she searched for a side door into her school.
 “Oh, I could use superpowers at a time like this!”

 Finishing the elixir, she took the first dose of it for herself.
 Immediately, the craving for the shiny apples left her.
-“I never want to taste an apple from the Tree of Good and Evil again,” she said.
-“Ugh.”

 Then, Olivia ran back home with several bottles of the potion.
 She took some lab equipment with her to make more elixir from her extra seeds at home.

-Busting through the front door of her family home, Olivia insisted that her family drink the magic concoction.
-“This will save your life,” Olivia stated.
+“This will save your life,” Olivia told her mom.
 Then, she held her mother’s nose and poured drops down her mouth.
 Without further explanation, she did the same to her father and brother in their bewildered stupor.

 After her family took the doses, they shrank and returned to their normal selves and sizes.
 Their superpowers had left them for good.

 “What just happened?
 I feel like myself again,” her mother admitted.
+“Must have been the apples.”

 “My headache finally left,” her brother exclaimed.
 “I can think straight again.”

 Traveling home by home in Humansville, Olivia rid the town of the cursed apples with Meatloaf at her side.
 She administered the elixir to the affected people, so they did not crave the evil fruit ever again.
-After she freed the people in town, she poured the last bit of elixir onto the Tree in her backyard.
-As she did this, the ground split apart, opened its mouth in an earthquake, and swallowed that version of Tree of Good and Evil completely.

 “Wow, I didn’t expect that to happen!” she gasped, as the earth closed over the disappeared Tree.
 Meatloaf howled.
 “I hope Mom and Dad didn’t see that!”